maximosanz/AmyloidArt/README.md

 [Amyloid](https://en.wikipedia.org/wiki/Amyloids) are aggregates of protein that form very characteristic fibrillar structures at a nanoscale.

-These fibrils can be visualized by electron microscope, taking images such as this one:
+These fibrils can be visualized by electron microscopy, taking images such as this one:

 <img src="https://github.com/maximosanz/AmyloidArt/blob/master/Images/ams.jpg" width="300" height="300" title="Real Amyloid">